 • Benefits: SNS is typically recommended for individuals with overactive bladder symptoms who have not responded to conservative treatments.
 It can reduce urgency, frequency, and incontinence episodes.

-• Procedure: The SNS device is surgically implanted, and its settings can be adjusted externally by a healthcare professional.
+• Procedure: The SNS device is surgically implanted, and a healthcare professional can adjust its settings externally.
 It is a reversible procedure, and if the individual does not experience relief or encounters side effects, the device can be turned off or removed.

-• Effectiveness: SNS has shown promising results in the treatment of overactive bladder, improving urinary symptoms and quality of life for many patients.
+• Effectiveness: SNS has shown promising results in treating overactive bladder, improving urinary symptoms, and the quality of life for many patients.

-Clinical studies have generally reported success rates ranging from around 60% to 90% in terms of improvement in symptoms and quality of life.
+Clinical studies have generally reported success rates ranging from around 60% to 90% regarding symptom improvement and quality of life.
 However, these success rates can vary widely depending on the study population, methodology, and duration of treatment.